jhpyle/docassemble/_docs/interviews.md

 list using the [`dispatch`] configuration directive.
 The list of interviews can also be [embedded] into a page of another web site.
 This page is highly [configurable].
-You can also replace the default `/list` page with an interview using the [`dispatch interview`] configuration directive.
-Within that interview, you can use the [`interview_menu()`] function within that interview to present the list of interviews in whatever way you want.
+You can also replace the default `/list` page with your own Steward using the [`dispatch interview`] configuration directive.
+Within that Steward, you can use the [`interview_menu()`] function to present a list of interviews in whatever way you want.

 The [`dispatch`] configuration directive also allows your users to access specific interviews at human-readable URLs like: